 Authenticating complaint submissions as originating from a registered Requestor (e.g., log-in, use of pre-identified e-mail address).

-[Assessing a standardized nominal cost-recovery fee for processing complaint submissions, or to maintain Requestor account].
+[Assessing a standardized nominal cost-recovery fee for processing complaint submissions, or to maintain Requestor account so long as this does not serve as an unreasonable barrier to access to the process].

 Qualifying requestors meeting certain reliable criteria as “trusted requesters” whose requests would be subject to a streamlined process.

 Revoking or blocking Requestor access to the submission tool for egregious abuse of the tool or system, including submission of frivolous or harassing requests, or numerous requests that are identical, i.e., that concern the same domain name, the same intellectual property, and the same requestor.

+vi.
+Nothing shall prevent Service Providers from sharing information with each other regarding Requestors who have been revoked or blocked from their systems or have engaged in misconduct of this system, including frivolous or harassing requests.

 Nothing in this document prevents a Service Provider from adopting and implementing policies to publish contact details of Customers in Whois, or to terminate privacy and proxy service to a Customer, for breach of Service Provider’s published Terms of Service, or on other grounds stated in the published Terms of Service.